 Abi is generally comfortable using familiar technology, but they do not get a big kick out of obtaining the latest gadgets or learning how to use them f .
 Abi prefers to stay with the technologies for which they have already mastered the peculiarities [5, 28], because of the following facets:

-Pat represents a fraction of women and men users with backgrounds similar to theirs.
-For data on women and men similar to and different from Pat, see the Footnotes.
+Pat represents a fraction of people with backgrounds similar to theirs.
+For gender data on people similar to and different from Pat, see the Footnotes.

 Note: All gray-background portions are fundamental to Pat.
 In contrast, the white-background portions can be customized to match your software's target audience.